 Thus the great Verdadera Destreza remained ignored, aside from the few HEMAists who know enough Spanish to handle the heavy and complicated works of Carranza, Pacheco, Rada and other diestros.

-Some partial translations pop up all the time, but this week a first full translation of a core Destreza author was announced.
+Some partial translations pop up from time to time, but this week a first, full translation of a core Destreza author was announced.

-Ettenhard is one of the key fencer from the Pacheco line of Destreza, known member of the military Order of Calatrava and a captain-lieutenant of the Real Guardia Alemana of king Carlos II of Spain.
+Ettenhard is one of the key fencers from the Pacheco line of Destreza, a known member of the military Order of Calatrava and a captain-lieutenant of the Real Guardia Alemana of king Carlos II of Spain.